 Overall, an asynchronous working of the team is to be enabled, e.g. by check-ins in the morning (these can also be created manually in Microsoft Teams).
 For teams that work on different topics and only interfaces are relevant or where for whatever reason the daily stand-ups are not possible, the check-in approach is recommended in any case.
 An active exchange on the check-ins should take place via the comment function.
 Otherwise there is no added value.
 If a person asks the check-in question manually, no automatisms have to be established via additional tools.
 In my team we had solved this manually in MS Teams in which a colleague set the daily question at the start of work.

 Due to the higher concentration/stringency of virtual meetings, team members quickly notice exhaustion due to the high sequence of meetings.
 The one or the other coffee talk can then be made possible virtually.

 For me, the more intensive cooperation – intensive because of the even higher level of structuring – has confirmed that the team composition is particularly relevant as already described in 2019.
 For me, in the intensive virtual cooperation I noticed a weaker expression of the intercultural differences.
 Perhaps this is related to the democratization described above.
 Here it would be interesting to know what your experiences are about this.
 Please put them in the comments.
-Furthermore I have put up a few hypotheses on which I would like to hear your opinion:
+Furthermore I have put up a few hypotheses on which I would like to hear your opinion in this Google Form.